Surge of Americans tests limits of Cuba's tourism industry

 "From offloading at the airport to restaurant availability, infrastructure is maxed out," said Collin Laverty, founder of Cuba Educational Travel, which organizes tours for legally permitted travel for Americans.

-A select number of foreign-run hotels, such as those of Spain's Melia Hotels International SA (MEL.MC), fill up fast, leaving many visitors with little option but tired state-run motels or rooms in private homes.
+A select number of foreign-run hotels, such as those of Spain's Melia Hotels International SA, fill up fast, leaving many visitors with little option but tired state-run motels or rooms in private homes.

 Some have been priced out or bumped from hotels, especially in Havana, where high-end U.S. groups reserve blocks months in advance and pay higher prices.